Working poor: A profile of the working poor in the US

 According to a 2017 report from the US Bureau of Labor Statistics 4.5% of all people working or looking for work for at least 27 weeks in the previous year had incomes below the poverty level.
 10.9% of those were employed part-time, and 2.9% were employed full-time.
 The occupations that have the highest poverty rate are agricultural jobs, such as farming, service sector jobs, such as fast food or retail, and the construction industry, at 9.7%, 9.0% and 7.1% respectively.
 The largest ethnicity groups of the working poor are African-American and Hispanics or Latinos, both at 7.9%, with whites at 3.9% and Asian at 2.9%.
 Women are far more likely than men to be working and in poverty, 10% vs 5.6%.
 While the majority of the working poor have a high school diploma or less, 5% have some college education, 3.2% have an associate degree, and 1.5% have a bachelor's degree or higher.
 Families with children are four times as likely as a single person to live in poverty, with families headed by single women making up 16% of all working poor families.

 Prevalence and trends

 In 2018, according to the US Census Bureau's official definition of poverty, 38.1 million US citizens were below the poverty line (11.8% of the population).
 However this number includes children under 18 years of age, elders over 65, and people with disabilities who cannot work.
-The poverty rate of people between the ages of 18 to 64 was 10.7%, or 21.1 million people.
+The poverty rate of people between the ages of 18 and 64 was 10.7%, or 21.1 million people.
 Of these, nearly half, 5.1%, were working at least part-time.